createlabz/createlabz-public/arduino-upgradedStarterKit/DiceTiltSensor/README.md

 ## Hardware needed
 * Arduino Uno
-* 220 ohm resistor x4
+* 330 ohm resistor x16
-* Breadboard
+* Breadboard x2
-* Passive Buzzer
+* Tilt Sensor
-* 74HC595
+* 8x8 Dot Matrix
-* 4-Digit Display Tube (7-Segment Common Anode)
-* 4x4 Keypad
-* 9g Servomotor
 * Jumper Cables

 ## Setup
-For a detailed instruction on how to recreate this project, head on to this [blogpost](https://createlabz-store.myshopify.com/blogs/createlabz-tutorials/arduino-password-based-door-lock-using-4x4-keypad-9g-servomotor-74hc595-and-4-digit-display-tube) .
+For a detailed instruction on how to recreate this project, head on to this [blogpost](LINK) .

 More projects can be found in [KnowledgeBase and Tutorials](https://store.createlabz.com/blogs/createlabz-tutorials) blog.

 ## Features
-* Arduino DIY Home Automation
+* Tilt Sensor and 8x8 Dot Module

 To-do:
 * Make use of the other components found on the Arduino Kit

 ## Status
-Project is: _complete_
+Project is: _for checking_

 ## Contact
 Created by Kristine Valderosa (DragonClawz or RandomEpicFails in Minecraft Plugin Forums)